-We recommend that the schools and District strengthen controls to ensure that the teachers are assigned to teach in a position consistent with the authorization of his/her certification.
+We recommend that the schools and the District remediate the misassignments identified above.
+Additionally, we recommend the schools and the District strengthen internal controls to ensure that teachers are assigned to teach in a position consistent with the authorization of his/her certification by having a system in place to review the alignment of assignments and credentials at the beginning of the school year and monitoring of changes to those assignments during the school year.

 The District has implemented the Corrective Action Plan as stipulated in their response to the prior year audit finding.
-This is a repeat finding which has been reported in the current year (S-2019-002) but for different schools and teachers.
+This is a repeat finding which has been reported in the current year (S-2020-002) but for different schools and teachers.

-S-2018-004 - Kindergarten Continuance
+S-2019-003 - Kindergarten Continuance